TACC/coe-332-sp24/docs/unit08/jobs_api.rst

 The overall architecture will thus be:

-  1. Save the request in a database and respond to the user that the analysis will eventually be run.
+  1. Our goal is to save the request in a database and respond to the user that the analysis will eventually be run.
   2. Give the user a unique identifier with which they can check the status of their job and fetch the results when they are ready,
   3. Queue the job to run so that a worker can pick it up and run it.